 The research preceptors can schedule MEDLINE training directly for their students or the students will arrange one on one training with the Medical Education Librarian or in small groups with their research teams at the beginning of the summer.

 One targeted information training session is presented during Transition Week that students will apply almost immediately in their Clerkships – an introduction to a clinical drug information source.
 This year the training will be on LexiComp – the Health System’s drug information system.

 The Clinical Years provide daily opportunities to practice and hone the information mastery skills they have learned up to this point – to put it all together and select the correct tier of information to answer their patient care needs.

 Specific Clerkships such as Emergency Medicine and Surgery provide frequent opportunities for students to practice forming a clinical question, obtaining information and presenting it to their colleagues in the clinical setting.

-Other Clerkships have formal curricula that add new content to the students’ skills in Information Mastery, such as the Family Medicine and AIM Clerkships.
-Family Medicine Clerkship: The students attend a monthly workshop on Information Mastery that is meant to add contrast to the prior MEDLINE training by emphasizing that MEDLINE is not a very satisfactory tool for use at the point of care.
-Students are introduced to the concept of more evidence-based resources that grade the quality of evidence and again are encouraged to consult a wide range of sources when answering clinical questions.
-AIM Clerkship: Students gain experience in applying critical appraisal by evaluating articles’ weaknesses in experimental design, logic and conclusions.
+Other Clerkships have formal curricula that add new content to the students’ skills in Information Mastery, such as the Preventive, Acute, and Chronic Longitudinal Ambulatory Care Clerkships.
+At this point, students are introduced to the concept of integrating evidence-based resources that grade the evidence to answer patient-specific questions.
+Students also gain more experience in applying critical appraisal by evaluating articles’ weaknesses in experimental design, logic and conclusions.

 Phase 7: Transition to Internship